-160 Managing in the Digital Enterprise 3 Credit Hours

-Prerequisite: RDG 090 and ENGL 090 or qualifying scores on ACT or COMPASS tests 3 Credit Hours
+160 Managing in the Digital 3 Credit Hours Enterprise 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests

 This course provides students with the skills and knowledge to work in and understand the challenges managers face in an increasingly digital world.
 The course includes an introduction to managing activities in the digital enterprise, including how the work of managers has changed as more employees and customers migrate to online.
 The hands-on portion of the course will include suite software, e-commerce, digital communications, including mobile devices, the Internet, email, and other networked resources used to turn data into commercial information.
 Keyboarding skills will be beneficial.